SponsorTrolley (Updated on 5 April 2021)

 Members can sponsor a vehicle for one month per year for a donation of £60, normally paid in instalments of £5 per month by standing orders, though annual donations by cheque are also welcome.
 Some sponsors manage to cover extra months by donating £10, £15 or £20 per month and so on.
 Many members are current taxpayers and have Gift-Aided their donations, which increases their value by about a quarter at no cost to themselves and is hugely worthwhile.

 • Reading 113 was fully restored and returned to service at a cost of £30,000, through the generosity of several members, including 113's sponsors.
-Thanks to the generosity of Sponsortrolley members, including Beryl Dare who donated several months before she became ill, all the rent is covered on this vehicle.
-When Beryl’s advance donation runs out we will no doubt be asking for new sponsors!
+Thanks to the generosity of Sponsortrolley members all the rent is covered on this vehicle.
+A legacy from the late Colin Enticknap was used to pay for a full repaint in 2019.

 • Bournemouth 99 required a replacement traction motor which was eventually purchased.
 Following attention to the bodywork she re-entered service at Sandtoft in 2003.
-There are two £60 gaps that still need sponsoring just to pay the rent for the year.
+There are three £60 gaps that still need sponsoring just to pay the rent for the year.
 2007 saw her withdrawal again for further work on the bodywork and brakes.
 This work is still outstanding, but the BTS Committee is considering giving 99 some priority.

 • London 1812 required much restoration work to be carried out, including conversion back from right-hand running, and this was eventually started in 1999.
 This major project was finally completed in 2001, in time for her re-launch into service at the Spring Bank Holiday of that year.
 From October 2015 to October 2020 no 1812 was on a five-year loan to the London Bus Museum, which is situated on the Brooklands Museum complex.
 It is planned that 1812 will remain in the south of England until a major mechanical overhaul has been completed, when 1812 will return to the Trolleybus Museum at Sandtoft.

 • South Shields 204 was next in line for the ‘treatment’.
 Having been kept in outside storage during its early years in preservation the bodywork deteriorated badly.
 Since arrival at Sandtoft in 1969, 204 languished at the back of the depot awaiting its turn which finally arrived in 2003.
-South Shields 204 has now been beautifully restored to operating condition.
-The rent for this vehicle is almost covered by the generosity of Sponsortrolley members, with one gap to fill, and thus there are no extra funds going in for maintenance.
+South Shields 204 has now been beautifully restored to operating condition and regularly operates at the Museum.

-• Manchester 1344 returned to BTS ownership in 2010 and has since been completely restored.
+• Manchester 1344 returned to BTS ownership in 2010 and it has since been completely restored.
 It was recommissioned at Sandtoft over the Spring Bank Holiday 2011 as part of the BTS’s 50th anniversary celebrations.
-Sponsors are urgently needed for this vehicle, as six months remain unsponsored and thus the rental costs constitute a considerable drain on the society’s resources.

-• Walsall 872 – Has been internally restored by three BTS members whilst residing at the Aston Manor Transport Museum.
-It was returned to Sandtoft in May 2011 to take part in the BTS’s 50th anniversary celebrations although only as a static exhibit .
-It is due to be taken to Swindon in late December 2011 where the internal seating will be re-upholstered and it will be externally repainted.
-It is hoped to return this fine vehicle back to passenger service at Sandtoft later in 2012.
-One £60 gap still to be filled.
+• Walsall 872 – Internally restored by three BTS members whilst residing at the Aston Manor Transport Museum, 872 was returned to Sandtoft in May 2011 to take part in the BTS’s 50th anniversary celebrations although only as a static exhibit .
+It was taken to Swindon in December 2011 where the internal seating was re-upholstered and it was externally repainted.
+872 was launched at Sandtoft during the BTS operating weekend at August Bank Holiday 2013 but could not enter passenger service because there is some mechanical work outstanding.

-If you require further details on any of our trolleys, please consult our Fleet Pages.
+If you require further details on any of our trolleybuses, please consult our Fleet Pages.